 How do these cards work?

-Once you have your cards, you have to put your name on it and the date you’re going to start using them.
+Once you have your cards, you have to put your name on them and the date you’re going to start using them.

 These cards have the advantage of saving you the queues, especially if you travel in the summer.
 However, you can’t skip the line at Sainte-Chapelle, or the one with the security control in the Palace of Versailles.

 How much does the Paris Card Pass cost?

 This pass can be purchased for 2, 3, 4, and 6 days.
 Depending on the number of days and the ages, the price changes.

-For example, a two-day pass for an adult goes out at €130, for a teenager (12 to 17 years old) €75, and for a child (4 to 11 years old) €40.
+For example, a two-day pass for an adult goes out at €130, for a teenager (12 to 17 years old) €75, and a child (4 to 11 years old) €40.
 This is especially important if you’re traveling as a family.

 Please note: Children under 18 years old and European citizens under 26 years old have free admission to most museums and monuments included in the Museum Pass itinerary.